voxpupuli/puppet-syntax/README.md

     Tasks: TOP => syntax => syntax:manifests
     (See full trace by running task with --trace)

+Use in conjunction with lint and spec tests for Continuous Integration:

+    task :test => [
+      :syntax,
+      :lint,
+      :spec,
+    ]

 ## Configuration

 Paths can be excluded with: